 Moreover, if you have sutures that need to be removed, Dr. Khajavi or her staff will let you know when.

-In case you have pain in your teeth, swelling or possible gum disease affecting your teeth, please contact Dr. Amy Khajavi at All Natural Dentistry by calling at (858) 683-4862 to schedule your appointment.
+If you have tooth pain, swelling or possible gum disease affecting your teeth, please contact All Natural Dentistry by calling (858) 683-4862 to schedule your appointment.